Bahasa Indonesia Phrases For Tourists

 Indonesia is a beautiful country full of natural and man-made wonders.
 It has ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
 Get the most from your trip with the right Indonesian words.

-Indonesia includes Bali, Borneo, Java, Komodo, New Guinea, and Sumatra.
+Indonesia includes Bali, Java, Komodo, and Sumatra.
 There are more than 17,500 islands in all.
 Indonesia shares two of its largest islands with other countries.
 The Indonesian state of Papua, formerly known as Irian Jaya, occupies the western half of New Guinea—the world’s second largest island.
 Indonesia also controls part of the island of Borneo, which is the third-largest island in the world.
 Indonesia shares the island of Borneo with Brunei and Malaysia.
 Indonesian Borneo is called Kalimantan (East, West and Central).

 The real beauty of Indonesia is found in the eyes and smiles of its people.
 Taking the time to learn some simple Indonesian words and phrases will help you unveil more of this country’s wonderful treasures.
 Most Indonesians are happy, friendly, and curious people.
 They often will speak to you as you cross paths.
 They typically will ask where you are from and where you are going.
 When you have the opportunity, try to converse with locals.
 It can be educational, informative, and rewarding.
 Most Indonesian people know at least a few English words and are eager to learn more.
 Many Indonesians are very articulate in English, especially those involved in tourism, retail, and international business.